IIT Bombay: Programmes

-IIT Bombay is chiefly recognised for its less competitive Bachelor of Technology (BTech) programme.
-It also offers Bachelor of Science (BSc) and Bachelor of Design (B.Design) programmes at the undergraduate level.
+IIT Bombay is chiefly recognised for its extremely competitive Bachelor of Technology (BTech) programme.
+It also offers Bachelor of Science (BS) and Bachelor of Design (B.Design) programmes at the undergraduate level.
 At the postgraduate level, it offers a wide range of programmes, such as Master of Technology (MTech), Master of Science by Research (MS by Research), Master of Science (MSc), Master of Design (M.Design), Master of Business Administration (MBA).
 The institute also offers doctoral (PhD) programmes and dual degrees.
 Additionally, the institute further offers short-term courses through continuing education and distance education programmes.
 The university is a member of Links to Asia by Organising Traineeship and Student Exchange (LAOTSE), an international network of leading universities in Europe and Asia exchanging students and senior scholars.

 Every year, IIT Bombay awards degrees to more than a thousand students.
 The undergraduate students at IIT Bombay are selected through the Joint Entrance Examination (JEE).
 The graduate students are selected through Joint Admission Test for Masters (JAM) and Graduate Aptitude Test in Engineering (GATE).
 The institute currently holds more than 13,000 students and employs over 700 faculty members.

 In April 2015, IIT Bombay launched the first United States-India joint Executive Master of Business Administration (EMBA) programme alongside Washington University in St. Louis.
 In November 2015 and January 2016, the National Virtual Academy for Indian Agriculture launched a free online agriculture course in collaboration with International Crops Research Institute for the Semi-Arid Tropics and IIT Bombay.